Film Spoilers and

 |Film Title/Year and Plot Twist-Spoiler-Surprise Ending Description|

-In this triple-ended murder-mystery spoof - a comic adaptation of the popular Parker Bros. board game, it was revealed in the third ending ("This is what really happened"), the most complex and believable of the multiple endings to the film, that butler Wadsworth (Tim Curry) was actually the blackmailing host Mr. Boddy -- and that 'Mr. Boddy' (Lee Ving) that had been killed was actually Wadsworth's butler (!).
+This triple-ended murder-mystery spoof set in the mid-1950s in a remote New England mansion was a comic adaptation of the popular Parker Bros. board game.
+It was revealed in the third ending ("This is what really happened"), the most complex and believable of the multiple endings to the film, that:

 Color of Night (1994)